TREASURIES-Private payrolls miss weighs on yields; Treasury cuts auction sizes

 By David Randall

-NEW YORK, Feb 2 (Reuters) - An unexpected decline in private payrolls Wednesday helped keep U.S. Treasury yields stable as investors weighed its potential impact on Friday's broader jobs report and the Federal Reserve's plan to raise interest rates this year.
+NEW YORK, Feb 2 (Reuters) - An unexpected decline in private payrolls on Wednesday pushed U.S. Treasury yields slightly lower as investors weighed the significance for Friday's broader jobs report and the Federal Reserve's plan to raise interest rates this year.

-Private payrolls dropped by 301,000 jobs last month, the ADP National Employment Report said, well below the increase of 207,000 jobs expected by economists polled by Reuters.
+Private payrolls dropped by 301,000 jobs last month, the ADP National Employment Report said, well below an increase of 207,000 jobs expected by economists polled by Reuters.
 Data for December was revised lower to show 776,000 jobs added instead of the initially reported 807,000.
-L1N2UC2BJ

-The jobs losses were likely impacted by news on the Omnicron variant of COVID-19, ADP said.
+The jobs losses were likely impacted by effectof the spread of the Omicron variant of COVID-19, ADP said.

+The ADP report, which is jointly developed with Moody's Analytics, has a poor record predicting the private payrolls component of the government's employment report.

-The stall in a rapid increase in Treasury yields in January, that by some measures was its largest since 2009, has helped bolster U.S. stocks, said Craig Johnson, CFA, technical market strategist at Piper Sandler & Co.
+The stall in a rapid increase in Treasury yields in January, which by some measures was its largest since 2009, has helped bolster U.S. stocks, said Craig Johnson, technical market strategist at Piper Sandler & Co.

 "The return of the buy-the-dip mantra following extremely oversold conditions, interest rate stabilization, and a relatively solid earnings backdrop have been the primary drivers of the recent recovery," he said.